elynurmawati/elynurmawati/README.md

 # Hi there, I'm Ely Nurmawati  👋
 ## About me:
-An analytical strategist with 2+ years of experience.
-Familiar with management skills, detail-oriented, and also have the ability to build strong relationships as a business representative.

 - 🔭 I’m currently working as PIC CRM
 - 🌱 I’m currently learning Python, Power BI, SQL, and Excel